Use tech to get creative with your next interior design project.

-The Swedish home goods store known for its flat-pack furniture and Scandinavian design aesthetic places a particular focus on where the user is.
-If you're in a room you want to design, the augmented reality feature allows you to place Ikea furniture in the room to see how it looks.
-If you're at a friend's house, however, and he knows he got his desk at Ikea but has no clue what it’s called, snap a photo of it, and the app will search the Ikea catalog to identify it.
-There is not in-app ordering, however, as users must visit the website or an Ikea store to purchase items.Best for designing for fun: Hutch
+The Swedish home goods store known for its flat-pack furniture and Scandinavian design places a particular focus on where the user is.
+If you're in the room you want to design, the augmented reality feature allows you to virtually stage Ikea furniture to see how it would look.
+In addition, if you're at a friend's house, and he knows he got his desk at Ikea but has no clue what it’s called, snap a photo and the app will search the Ikea catalog to identify it.
+There is no in-app ordering, however, as users must visit the website or an Ikea store to purchase items.Best for designing for fun: Design Home

 - magicplan: Best for creating a floor plan.